 Play this fun and easy finger exercise at least five times daily your first month for maximum results.

-If you need a quick review on basic music note values take the time right now to refresh.
+If you need a quick review on basic music note value table take the time right now to refresh.

 Be sure to use your piano or keyboard as your desktop or table top to practice upon.
 Simply play this left hand piano finger exercise moving each finger as indicated on the sheet music.
 Simply click on the link below the video tutorial to access the free sheet music.

 Then look at the music and say the letter name each time you play a different note.
 This will reinforce the sequence of letter names C, D, E, F and G both moving forward and moving backward.